programmfabrik/easydb-documentation/en/webfrontend/rightsmanagement/presets/presets.md

 Select *Presets* from the menu under Compute Management.
 Then select the context (*folder* or *record*) for which a profile with predefined authorizations should be created.

 Already created presets are displayed in a *list*.
-Use `+` {.button} and `-` {.button} to add new presets or delete existing ones.
+Use <code class="button">+</code> and <code class="button">-</code> to add new presets or delete existing ones.
 You can change the order of the presets in the list by drag & drop.
 The new order is saved immediately, and users are sorted accordingly.

 ## Editor